styled-components/styled-components/README.md

 ## License

-Licensed under the MIT License, copyright © 2016 Glen Maddern and Maximilian Stoiber.
+Licensed under the MIT License, Copyright © 2016 Glen Maddern and Maximilian Stoiber.

 See [LICENSE](./LICENSE) for more information.

 ## Acknowledgements

 This project builds on a long line of earlier work by clever folks all around the world.
 We'd like to thank Charlie Somerville, Nik Graf, Sunil Pai, Michael Chan, Andrey Popp, Jed Watson & Andrey Sitnik who contributed ideas, code or inspiration.

 Special thanks to [@okonet](https://github.com/okonet) for the fantastic logo.